Today I want to briefly address partnership programs. In other words, donors who commit to support your organization on an ongoing basis.

 Growing relationships with donors isn’t completely different from how you’d cultivate a strong relationship with a friend.
-Honesty, transparency and accountability create a foundation that can be built upon.
+Honesty, transparency, and accountability create a foundation that can be built upon.

-The trouble is that many organizations speak to donors as if they are selling them a used car: selling them on features and benefits; speaking to them as if they had no pre-existing relationship.
+The trouble is that many organizations speak to donors as if they are selling them a used car: selling them on features and benefits, speaking to them as if they had no pre-existing relationship.

-Such tactics may work to get a one-time donation, but partnership between a donor and an organization is about personal investment.
+Such tactics may work to get a one-time donation, but the partnership between a donor and an organization is about personal investment.

 So here are a few principles I believe organizations should keep in mind as they raise donors.